Checkmarx/kics/docs/index.md

 </div>
 </div>

-In order to run the Databricks, NIFCloud and TencentCloud queries, use the `--experimental-queries` flag when running KICS.
+By default, Databricks, NIFCloud, and TencentCloud queries run when you scan Terraform files using KICS.

+The `Severity` and `Description` of these queries are still under review.

 ## Getting Started